North Korea fires ballistic missile toward sea, says Seoul – DW – 10/30/2024

 In September 2023, North Korea enshrined nuclear weapons in its constitution, with the motion unanimously rubber-stamped in parliament.

-Kim added that it was "very important" to "accelerate the modernization of nuclear weapons in order to hold the definite edge of strategic deterrence."
+North Korean leader Kim Jong Un said at the time it was "very important" to "accelerate the modernization of nuclear weapons in order to hold the definite edge of strategic deterrence."

-Last month, North Korea said its leader, Kim Jong Un, had supervised the testing of two different missiles, including one that would carry a "super-large conventional warhead."
+Last month, North Korea said Kim had supervised the testing of two different missiles, including one that would carry a "super-large conventional warhead."

 The other missile tested was referred to as a "strategic" cruise missile, indicating that it could have been testing nuclear capacity.